Sign up for the QMED & MD+DI Daily newsletter.

 Imagery in the "What Moves You?" campaign, produced by Archer/Malmo Inc. (Memphis) for Smith & Nephew plc (London), features a knee-level perspective of people enjoying aspirational activities.

-Baby boomers have high expectations for maintaining an active lifestyle, and they are actively involved in healthcare decision-making.
+Traditionally, patients with knee osteoarthritis have relied on their doctors' advice regarding knee replacement.
+However, the aging population of baby boomers is changing this dynamic.
+These patients have high expectations for maintaining an active lifestyle, and they are actively involved in healthcare decision-making.
 To inform this audience about the Journey Knee, a new knee replacement for active patients, Smith & Nephew plc (London) teamed up with Archer/Malmo Inc. (Memphis).

 Postcampaign analysis revealed that 53% of the target audience members who saw the Journey Knee television ad responded online or by calling the 800 number.
 Of survey respondents, 57% reported making a physician's appointment after learning about the Journey Knee.

 The entire campaign won three silver In-Awe awards in the categories of consumer print, direct mail; TV/radio, consumer TV spot; and integrated campaign, consumer campaign.

 Bryant Brown Communications

 for Chiron, a Business of Novartis Vaccines and Diagnostics

 Bryant Brown Communications (Los Angeles) and Chiron, a business of Novartis Vaccines and Diagnostics (Emeryville, CA), collaborated to create a poster that would raise awareness of West Nile virus testing among people receiving and donating blood.